-What is the 70% Rule in House Flipping?
-If you are new to real estate investment, you could not be knowing the amount that you should offer on a property.
+What is the 70 rule in house flipping?
+If you are new to real estate investment, you need to know how much you should offer on a property.

 The 70% rule in the real estate industry gives new investors an easy guideline.
-This article will help you to learn what is the 70% rule in house flipping.
-You don’t want to get yourself in a position where you overbid for a property.
+This article will help you learn the 70% rule for house flipping.
+You don’t want to get in a position where you overbid a property.
 So, it is vital to get an overall idea about “how to get into house flipping?”

-You can overwhelmingly make or lose your profits when buying a property depending on the amount that you pay.
-The insights that you get here will help you to make informed decisions in the industry.
+You can overwhelmingly make or lose your profits when buying a property, depending on the amount that you pay.
+The insights you get here will help you make informed decisions in the industry.

 House Flipping: A General Overview

-However, this investment is worth it if you can get a big chunk of capital while selling the property.
-But, this factor only depends on your ability to sell the property for a large profit.
+However, this investment is worth it if you can get a lot of capital while selling the property.
+But this factor only depends on your ability to sell the property for a significant profit.
 Apart from that, this part is also a tricky one.

 Furthermore, with house flipping, you will also need to do a lot of guesswork.
 For example, you will need to consider factors like cost, unexpected expenses, and selling price.